-Off Worships Hill, Riverhead.
+Worships Hill, Riverhead, TN13 2AS.
 A pleasant, airy room with a kitchen.
 There are two sections which are both accessible, the first is an open area, where chairs can be placed to suit a discussion, or a PowerPoint presentation, plus a bar area to the rear with sturdy tables and chairs.
-Accessible and with a reasonable amount of parking.
-The room is charged by the hour.
+Accessible and with reasonable amount of parking.
+Rooms are charged by the hour.